 I first became fascinated with the cherry blossoms when I was in the second grade.
 I won an art contest where my small little self drew a picture of the incredible trees, complete with gauzy pink flowers hanging over the edge of the Tidal Basin wall.
 The thirsty trees dipped their branches into the blue of the glassy tidal pool as if to drink the cool spring water.
 The art reportedly (Per my second grade teacher, Mrs. Crompton) hung somewhere important at the festival, I just can’t remember where 43 years later.
-If you’re interested, they still solicit art for the festival, check it out here: Festival Visual Art

 The recognition of this seven year old artistic genius, coupled with the fact that the National Cherry Blossom Festival takes place annually near my birthday, with peak bloom often on my birthday, solidified my obsession with them.
 I don’t often miss a trip down to walk amongst the blossoms.

-So below you will find some of the things that I have learned about the trees over the years.
+Below you will find some of the things that I have learned about the trees over the years.

-On January 6, 1910 two-thousand trees arrived in Washington DC from the people of Tokyo Japan as a symbol of good will between the two nations.
+HISTORY: On January 6, 1910 two-thousand trees arrived in Washington DC from the people of Tokyo Japan as a symbol of good will between the two nations.
 Unfortunately those trees were infected with nematodes, and sadly, they had to be destroyed.
 A crushing blow to the decades old endeavor by Mrs. Eliza Ruhamah Scidmore, Dr. David Fairchild, and the First Lady of the United States, Helen Taft.
 A formidable trio who were determined to introduce the lovely flowering “Sakura” trees to the Nation’s Capital.

 Currently there are around 3800 cherry trees around the Tidal Basin and circling the perimeter of East Potomac Park.
 There are sixteen different varieties, with the Yoshino, and its distinct pink and white blossoms, being the most plentiful.
 The National Cherry Blossom Festival website has downloadable, informative flash cards; if you plan to visit with little ones, try making a game out of finding the different trees.

 SIDE NOTE:The trees typically bloom in mid-March but can go as late as early April.
 The National Park Service sets the timeline and the entire DMV wait like nervous parents during “Bloom watch” each spring.
-Once they start blooming, you’ll only have about two weeks to actually view them at their peak, so plan accordingly!
+Once they start blooming, you’ll have about two weeks to actually view them at their peak, so plan accordingly!

+SECOND: It is crowded and I mean, crowded, as in, hard to move at times.
+An estimated 1.5 million visitors converge on the city during the annual Cherry Blossom Festival.
+The path around the two mile long Tidal Basin is narrow and the gnarled limbs of the trees hang low over the path.
 You will almost certainly be dodging selfie sticks, camera tripods, photo shoots of every possible nature, camera men from the local TV stations (I kid you not, this is big news in DC), strollers and packs of families.
 You will need the utmost patience.